aminbeigi/Python-Personal-Notes/src/dataclasses.md

 ```

 ## Why would I use `namedtuple` over a dataclass?
-* Tuples are more efficient than dataclasses (but of course contain less information).
+* Tuples are more efficient than data classes (but of course contain less information).

 ## Acknowledgement
 https://stackoverflow.com/questions/47955263/what-are-data-classes-and-how-are-they-different-from-common-classes